2017 Fresno shootings

-On April 18, 2017, a racially motivated shooting spree occurred in Fresno, California, leaving three white people dead.
-The gunman, Kori Ali Muhammad, a black supremacist, was convicted of four murders and four attempted murders.
+On April 18, 2017, a shooting spree occurred in Fresno, California, leaving three white men dead.
+The gunman, Kori Ali Muhammad, was convicted of all four murders and four attempted murders.
 Muhammad said he went on his shooting spree because of his hatred for white people and particularly white men.
 Muhammad fired off 17 shots, shooting and killing three men, shooting at and missing another three men, and shooting at a vehicle with passengers inside.
 The passengers of the vehicle were unharmed.
-All of Muhammad's victims were white.
+All of Muhammad's victims are white men.

 Prior to engaging in the shooting spree, Muhammad shot a security guard dead at a Motel 6 on April 13.
 On his social media posts, police stated that Muhammad made posts of him hating white people and expressing anti-government views.
 Muhammad shouted, "Allahu Akbar" (translated as "God is the greatest" in Arabic) when he was apprehended; however, police determined that the crime was not due to religious extremism and categorized it instead as a hate crime.
 Muhammad was not affiliated with any terrorist groups.

 Kori Muhammad was sentenced to life in prison without the possibility of parole.

 Timeline of events

 Motel 6 shooting

 At approximately 11:00 p.m. on April 13, an unarmed security guard working at a Motel 6 in central Fresno, California observed a man, Kori Ali Muhammad, visiting a woman who had checked into one of the rooms.
-Since motel policy mandated all visitors to provide identification at the office, the guard went to the room, with an armed coworker, to inform the pair of this.
+Since motel policy mandated all visitors to provide identification at the office, the guard went to the room, with an armed coworker, to inform the pair of this policy.
 As the guard was escorting Muhammad and the woman to the motel office, an argument erupted between the guard and the woman.
 As the guard conversed with the woman, Muhammad walked a few steps away from the guard and then turned around and pulled out his handgun.
-Muhammad fired multiple shots at the unsuspecting guard, killing the security guard at close range.
+Muhammad fired multiple shots at the unsuspecting guard from a close range, striking him multiple times and killing him.
 The guard was identified as Carl Williams.
 Muhammad's shooting of Williams was captured on the motel Wireless security camera.
 Muhammad also fired several shots toward the motel and at another security guard before fleeing.
 That guard was uninjured.